ibm-cloud-docs/Cloudant/local/install.md

     cast system install -lb
     ```
     {: codeblock}

-    See the options for the load balancer node in the following table.

     The options for the load balancer node are `-lb` or `--lbnode`, which is the flag to install a load   balancer node.